HSAFoundation/CLOC/README.md

 ## Example 1: Hello World

 This version of cloc supports the SNACK method of writing accelerated kernels in c.
-With SNACK, a host program can directly call the accelerated function.
+With SNACK, the host program can directly call the accelerated function without an API such as OpenCL or CUDA.

 Here is the c++ source code HelloWorld.cpp using SNACK.
 ```cpp

 #include <string.h>
 #include <stdlib.h>
 #include <iostream>